Vung Tau, Vietnam: What to pack, what to wear, and when to go [2022]

 When to go to Vung Tau, Vietnam

-Based on the climate and weather in Vung Tau, the best time to go is January.
+Based on the climate and weather in Vung Tau, Vietnam, the best time to go is January.
 See below for details.

-Important essentials for Vung Tau, Vietnam
+What to wear/what to pack for Vung Tau, Vietnam

 Here are some general tips on what to wear in Vung Tau, as well as several items to remember to pack when traveling there.